nothingnesses/else-Heart.Break/README.md

 Awesome code for items in the game else Heart.Break().

 # Purpose
-The codes are pretty well documented and should easy enough to follow so reading those should give a pretty good gist of what they do.
+The codes are pretty well documented and should be easy enough to follow so reading those should give a pretty good gist of what they do.
 In general though:

 The Drink code allows any drink coded with it when drunk to:
 * Teleport anyone or anything to anyone or anything or anywhere.